dom0ng/pcileech_sata/README.md

 Used to work on the burger company but recently patched aswell.
 They are way too accurate.

+It will initialize 4 "Unknown Disk" for meme purposes.

 Credit : ekknod, Ulf Frisk, Spiderman